 Justin Chechile (Technical Associate) joined SLB in 2005.
 A degreed audio engineer, Justin is a Western Massachusetts native and graduate of Massachusetts Communications College.
 Prior to joining SLB, Justin worked in production at several major commercial television stations and recording studios.
 He also is an accomplished songwriter, guitarist and drummer.

 Robert Gray (Technical Director) has worked with cutting edge audio software and hardware for 10-plus years with deep experience in Cubase 4.0, Reason 3.0, Protools 7.3 and Adobe Audition.
-With SLB since 2009, Rob has a strong working knowledge of microphones, mixing, special effects and the science of sound as well as an ability to enthusiastically convey this knowledge to children in workshops he has led.
+With SLB since 2009, Rob has strong working knowledge in audio engineering, web design, graphic design, computer science, electronics along with the science of sound as well as an ability to enthusiastically convey this knowledge to children in workshops he has led.
 Rob also presents music in public settings, including special events, and is a musician and turntablist.